Jrtoby/Excel-Financial-Tracker/README.md

 Overview

 ![](Monthly_Statistics.png)
-Monthly Analysis
+Monthly Analysis( Highlighting descriptions both Expenses and income within a specific month.

 ![](Income.png)
-Income overview
+Income overview( Highlighting descriptions of the Savings and month.

 ![](Expense.png)
-Expenses Overview
+Expenses Overview( Highlighting descriptions of the spending and month.

 ---